&

 All digital mobile devices, when not already connected to a WiFi network, are broadcasting discrete messages declaring their unique id (called a mac address).
 This is how your device connects instantly to your WiFi when you get home.
 Your device is saying “Hi my name is XYZ123” when you arrive home your WiFi router recognises this and promptly connects the device.

 When you are out and about and not connected this is what your device is doing.
-We collect these numbers and then randomise them using a process called hashing and salting - which makes the process secure and Patrwm cannot get back the original mac address.
+We collect these randomised Mac Addresses and then randomise them using a process called hashing and salting - which makes the process secure and Patrwm cannot get back the original mac address.

 At the end of the day Patrwm totals up how long this device was in the network.
 If the hashed and salted ID stayed in a smart town network for 37 minutes we would then add this to the 30-60 minute count.